 Requested Range Not Satisfiablestatus.

 - In case of no support of range requests, the

 OKstatus is sent back from a server.

 Comparison to chunked

-Transfer-Encoding header allows chunked encoding, which useful when larger amounts of data are sent to the client and the total size of the response is not known until the request has been fully processed.
-The servers sends data to the client straight away without buffering the response or determining the exact length, which leads to improved latency.
+Transfer-Encoding header allows chunked encoding, which is useful when larger amounts of data are sent to the client and the total size of the response is not known until the request has been fully processed.
+The server sends data to the client straight away without buffering the response or determining the exact length, which leads to improved latency.
 Range requests and chunking are compatible and can be used with or without each other.